99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/Notes.md

 - gateway load balancer: operates at layer 3 network layer, scale and manage 3rd party virtual applications for example firewalls, intrusion detection system, inspection system... for example if u want your traffic to be inspected before it reaches ec2
+  - GENEVE protocol 6081
+  - target adresses: EC2 / IP adresses

+Sticky sessions: its possible to implement so that the same client is always redirected to the same instance behind a load balancer, it uses a cookie with an expiration date. it can be an Application cookie or duration-based cookie.

+Cross zone load balancing: each load balancer distributes evenly across all instances in all AZs or without all ASz recieve the same amount no matter how many instances in the AZ.

 can be public or private

+SSL/TLS certificate allows traffic between your client and load balancer to be encrypted in transit, they are issude by Certificate Autorities, they have an expiration date

+Connection Draining: If EC2 is shutting down it goes in draining mode so the uses that are already connected and need to complete their requests finish and ELB doesnt forward new traffic there, then when its all done it shuts down.

 load balancer security group allows traffic from anywhere, in routing table 0.0.0.0/0 EC2 security group allow traffic only from the load balancer, so in routing table the source is the load balancer name

+# Auto scaling group
+in cloud u can get rid or add servers quickly the goal of ASG is to
+- scale out (add EC2) to match increase in load
+- scale in (rem.
+EC2) to match decrease in load
+- ensure we have a min and max number of EC2 running
+- registed new instances to ELB
+- ASG launch template contains info on how the new instance should be created
+- its possible to scale based on CloudWatch alarms metrics
+- after a scaling happens there is a default 300 sec cooldown period

+Scaling policies:
+- dynamic scaling: based on tracking scaling ex: targeto to have ASG CPU to stay at 40%
+- simple / step scaling: when a CloudWatch alarm is triggered
+- scheduled scaling: anticipate scaling based on pattern
+- predictive scaling: pattern that repeat based on forecast

+Instance refresh:
+if you want to update the launch template, as scaling happens old instances get terminated and new ones will have the new template, so at the end after a while all instances will have the new template